0xcompany/Improvements-Proposals/README.md

 ## The Protocol
 Please, feel free to propose some idea or improvement proposal, but, please, **keep in mind several simple recommendations**:

-1. Create an issue with as short as possible short, but still complete description of your idea.
+1. Create an issue with as short as possible, but still complete description of your idea.
 1. The content of an issue shoud correspond to proposed template.
 1. Issue can be in one of 2 statuses: "open" and "approved".
 Newly created issues are considered as "open" and should be discussed by the community.
 When it is clear for the corresponding people what is it all about, what should be done, and what value will this work generate, _and consensus part of the community has positively voted for it_ - then the issue goes into "approved" status.
 1. Then our bot would collect all the issues and arrange them for us.
+1. And don't forget: **be kindful! :)**

 ### The voting
 1. To vote for issue - simply react on it via some emoji :stuck_out_tongue_winking_eye: